-The St Leonards Pre-IB is a self-contained course taken in the year prior to the IB Diploma.
-It enables students to progress seamlessly to the two year Diploma programme by allowing them to gain sufficient mastery of a number of subjects and developing the learning qualities which the IB seeks to enhance.
+The St Leonards Pre-IB is a self-contained course taken in the year prior to starting in the Sixth Form (Year 12).
+It enables pupils to progress seamlessly to either the two-year IB Diploma Programme or the IB Career-related Programme by allowing them to gain sufficient mastery of a number of subjects and developing the learning qualities which the International Baccalaureate seeks to enhance.

 The course leads to a minimum of five University of Cambridge IGCSE certificates or GCSE certificates, the world's most popular international qualifications for 14–16 year olds.

 Crucially, Pre-IB students, where appropriate, have the opportunity to adapt to boarding life and learn the customs and culture of Scotland and the UK.

 All Pre-IB pupils join the rest of the Year 11 pupils for two major aspects of their programme.
 These are their Group 6 subject (for example, Art and Design, Drama, another humanity or another language) and also Physical Education lessons, Games and a wide variety of other activities, sporting and non-sporting.